networkx/nx-parallel/Config.md

     nx.square_clustering(H)
 ```

-Please refer the [official joblib's documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand the config options.
+Please refer the [official joblib's documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand the config parameters.

-Note: Please ensure that `nx.config.backends.parallel.active=False` when you are using joblib to configure nx-parallel.
-Otherwise, configurations in `joblib.parallel_config` will be overwritten by the configurations in networkx's config(i.e. `nx.config.backends.parallel`).
+Note: Ensure that `nx.config.backends.parallel.active = False` when using `joblib` for configuration, as NetworkX configurations will override `joblib.parallel_config` settings if `active` is `True`.

 ## 2. Using `networkx`

-To enable networkx's config system in nx-parallel you will need to set the `active` configuration to `True`.
+To use NetworkX’s configuration system in `nx-parallel`, you must set the `active` flag (in `nx.config.backends.parallel`) to `True`.

 ### 2.1 Configs in NetworkX for backends

-When you import NetworkX, it sets default configurations for all installed backends, including `nx-parallel`:
+When you import NetworkX, it automatically sets default configurations for all installed backends, including `nx-parallel`.

 ```python
 import networkx as nx